starvagrant/toh/toh.markdown/the_garden_of_treason.md

 "Ok, but still, you might consider giving your heart out to someone," Mark said in more earnestness.

-"That's what catalogues are for.
+"That's what catalogs are for.
 My first love will always be my work.
 Our work.
 But since you don't want to be comforted, I guess now would be a bad time to discuss lab results."

 "Oh?"
 Mark perked up.

 "Lot number 37.
 Soil samples indicate a copper reduction of 19%.
-Finding is statistically signficant."
-Margot repated the report verbatim.
+Finding is statistically significant."
+Margot repeated the report verbatim.

 "That's great."